Solar Power for Small Businesses (what you need to know)

 As a small business you will have a number of on-going expenses to consider.
 A few of these would be licences & insurance, staffing & wages, stock purchases, marketing and POWER BILLS!
 These outlays will generally continue to rise in cost however a small commercial solar install will help reduce one of these – can you guess which one!

-2. What are my monthly/quarterly power bill costs and consumption patterns?
+What are your energy costs and energy usage patterns?

-Have a look at the below table to view average commercial pricing in your state from the Solar Choice Commercial Price Index:
+Have a look at the below table to see the latest average small business solar pricing in your state from the Solar Choice Commercial Price Index:

 Whilst having money in the bank is great not all small businesses are cash-flourished!
 Luckily there are several ways in which a small business can invest in a solar array which include loans, Power Purchase Agreements (PPA’s) and Operating Lease’s.
 Please see here for a detailed rundown.